 The Town of Duck is Dare County’s northernmost community, and one of the most popular resort destinations on the east coast of the United States.
 Incorporated on May 1, 2002, Duck is also the Outer Banks’ newest town.

-It was formed by an act of the North Carolina legislature.
-To view the House Bill’s history, click here and for the bill itself, House Bill 882, click here.
+The Town was formed by an act of the North Carolina legislature.
+To view House Bill 882, click here.

 Duck is a sound to sea community and offers visitors outdoor recreational activities, summer events and concerts, watersports, fine dining, world class shopping, art galleries, and a nationally-known jazz festival.
 Of course, the beach is fantastic and the sunsets are not to be missed!